cbrews/ignition/docs/api.md

 If a *timeout* is provided, this will specify the client timeout (in seconds) for this request.
 The default is 30 seconds.
 See also `ignition.set_default_timeout` to change the default timeout.

+If a *ca_cert* is provided, the certificate will be sent to the server as a CA CERT.
+You will need to provide the paths to both the certificate and the key in this case.

 Depending on the response from the server, as per Gemini specification, the corresponding response type will be returned.

 * If the response status begins with "1", the response type is `INPUT`, and will return a response of type [ignition.InputResponse](#ignitioninputresponse).